-Holly's Question: My ex and I agreed during mediation the we would have joint custody of our 15 year old.
+Holly's Question: My ex and I agreed during mediation the we would have shared physical custody of our 15 year old.
 Now our daughter is terrified to go back to his house.
 The main papers haven't been signed.
 Only the mediation papers have been signed.
 Can my daughter be forced to go back to his house?

 Brette's Answer: A mediation agreement is not a court order, so no.

 Maria's Question: Would a judge issue joint custody if my ex has chosen to live the "Gay" lifestyle?
 I confronted him about his alcoholism and viewing habits on the internet, and he doesn't deny any of it.
 I allow him to see our son daily, but I worry about my son being around my ex's "partners".
 What should I do?